 Students in the GSAS program have the unique opportunity to work alongside faculty who share years of combined experience in the game design industry.
 The faculty bring to the program a diverse range of research interests, including computer science, artificial intelligence, interactive art, and serious games.

 - Ph.D.
 Communication Science, University of Connecticut, 2004

-I have been a member of the Games and Simulation Arts and Sciences (GSAS) program in HASS since its inception.
-Within that, I am primarily interested in Interactive Storytelling, music and sound design.
+Michael Lynch has been a member of HASS's Games and Simulation Arts and Sciences (GSAS) program faculty since its inception.
+His primary interests are in Interactive Storytelling and music and sound design.

-My most recent research interests concern adapting Sun’s Clarion cognitive architecture for the purpose of constructing an Interactive Musical Agent.
+His recent research involves adapting Sun’s Clarion cognitive architecture for the purpose of constructing an Interactive Musical Agent.
 Such an agent would ultimately participate in the performance of live, improvisational music in the tradition of “free improvisation,” as practiced by composers/performers like Pauline Oliveros and Jonas Braasch.
 This agent listens to the actual audio signals, perform computational auditory scene analysis (CASA) on it, and produce new musical expressions based on what is being heard and from recall of past musical events, all in real time.

 His continuing research interests revolve around several topics in Interactive Storytelling (I-S), particularly new forms of Artificial Intelligence (again, based on Clarion) that can provide for more human-realistic Non-Player Characters (NPCs).